KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Section 7.
 Agenda Matters.

-Matters may be placed on the written agenda for any meeting or annual meeting by any Board member or voting member in good standing.
-They shall notify the Secretary in writing of the matter to be placed on the agenda no later than thirty (30) days preceding the meeting or annual meeting.
+member or voting member in good standing.
+They shall notify the Secretary in writing of the matter to be

 Section 8.
 Order of Business.